Total and Permanent Disability Insurance (TPD Insurance)

 ADL policies are typically more difficult to claim for, as the requirements are very strict.
 For example, even if you’re in a wheelchair and unable to walk, you’ll need to meet at least one other ADL in order for your claim to have a chance of being approved.

 It’s worth noting that many TPD policies automatically held within superannuation follow an ADL structure, so if you’re worried about the above criteria, it’s worth checking over your policy to determine the structure you have.
-If your policy no longer meets your preferences or requirements, you can compare life insurance with a qualified adviser to find a more suitable type of coverage for your needs.
+If your policy no longer meets your preferences or requirements, you can compare life insurance with a licensed specialist to find a more suitable type of coverage for your needs.

 Does TPD cover me if I don’t work?